Fermi Liquid near a q=0 Charge Quantum Critical Point: Abstract

 \section{Abstract}

-We analyze the quasiparticle interaction function (the fully dressed and antisymmetrized interaction between fermions) for a two-dimensional Fermi liquid at zero temperature close to a q=0 charge quantum critical point (QCP) in the $s-$wave channel.
+We analyze the quasiparticle interaction function (the fully dressed and antisymmetrized interaction between fermions) for a two-dimensional Fermi liquid at zero temperature close to a q=0 charge quantum critical point (QCP) in the $s-$wave channel (the one leading to phase separation).
 By the Ward identities, this vertex function must be related to quasiparticle residue $Z$, which can be obtained independently from the fermionic self-energy.
-We show that to satisfy these Ward identities, one needs to go beyond the standard diagrammatic formulation of Fermi liquid theory and include series of additional contributions to the vertex function.
-These contributions are forbidden in a conventional Fermi liquid, but do emerge near a QCP, where the effective 4-fermion interaction is mediated by a soft dynamical boson.
+We show that to satisfy these Ward identities, one needs to go beyond the standard diagrammatic formulation of Fermi-liquid theory and include series of additional contributions to the vertex function.
+These contributions are not present in a conventional Fermi liquid, but do emerge near a QCP, where the effective 4-fermion interaction is mediated by a soft dynamical boson.
 We demonstrate explicitly that including these terms restores the Ward identity.
-We also discuss the role of Aslamazov-Larkin-type diagrams for the vertex function.
-Our analysis is built on works on the vertex function near an antiferromagnetic QCP [Phys.
+Our analysis is built on previous studies of the vertex function near an antiferromagnetic QCP [Phys.
 Rev. B 89, 045108 (2014)] and a d-wave charge-nematic QCP [Phys.
 Rev. B 81, 045110 (2010)].
-We show that for $s-$wave charge QCP (the one leading to phase separation), the analysis is more straightforward.
-We also discuss the structure of the Landau function in a critical Fermi liquid near a QCP.
+We show that for $s-$wave charge QCP the analysis is more straightforward and allows one to obtain the full quasiparticle interaction function (the Landau function) near a QCP.
+We show that all partial components of this function (Landau parameters) diverge near a QCP, in the same way as the effective mass $m^*$, except for the $s$-wave charge component, which approaches $-1$.
+Consequently, the susceptibilities in all channels, except for the critical one, remain finite at a QCP, as they should.